actionml/harness/nav-hinting.md

 The algorithm is simple and comes in 2 flavors:

- - **Non-personalized**: this shows the most popular nav event for all users who convert.
-It will work best until there are enough conversions to differentiate personal journeys to conversion.
+ - **Non-personalized**: this shows the most popular nav event for all users who convert (any conversion).
+The nav-id in the conversion event identifies the model created for what we will call the conversion-id.
+Later this nav-id/conversion-id can be used to remove the model, for instance when the conversion target is removed.
- - **Personalized**: this works like non-personalized but find conversion journeys most similar to the journey of the current user. **Note**: this is planned for Hinting V0.2.0
+ - **Personalized**: this works like non-personalized but find conversion journeys most similar to the journey of the current user. **Note**: this is planned for Hinting V0.2.0+ TBD.

 The Engine provides application or web site owners a way to nudge a user along a proven successful path to conversion.
 It adapts to changes in navigation on app or site automatically given time.
 If the app has a major redesign the Engine can be reset to start fresh.